MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 Blobs are stored for a certain number of _epochs_, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
-The Walrus devnet only uses a single epochs today, and blobs uploaded will be available in that single epoch (until the devnet is wiped).
+The Walrus devnet only uses a single epoch today, and blobs uploaded will be available in that single epoch (until the devnet is wiped).
 Future devnets may span across multiple epochs.

 ## Read